Film Spoilers and

 They began to receive strange, threatening, creepy and sometimes obscene phone calls around Christmas time, calling them "Pigs" and warning: "Let me lick your pretty pink c--t."
 These calls were followed by slayings - presumably from a Killer hiding out in the attic ("It's me, Billy").

-The first to die was Clare Harrison (Lynne Griffin) from suffocation with a plastic bag, and then house mother Mrs. "Mac" MacHenry (Marian Waldman) by a curved crane hook swung into her neck that dragged her up the trap door ladder into the attic.
+The first to die was Clare Harrison (Lynne Griffin) from suffocation with a plastic bag wrapped on her head, and then house mother Mrs. "Mac" MacHenry (Marian Waldman) by a curved crane hook swung into her neck that dragged her up the trap door ladder into the attic.
 Next was Barb who was stabbed numerous times with a glass unicorn (and its long spike) (while carolers were singing at the front door), and then Phyllis.

 Many years before the film When a Stranger Calls (1979), this film offered the premise that the caller was inside the house ("The caller is in the house.
 The calls are coming from the house.
 Jess, Jess - GET OUT!
 And don't go up there!").
 Jess was confronted and pursued by the Killer through the house and into the basement - where she killed her upset (mentally-unstable), aspiring pianist/student boyfriend Peter Smythe (Keir Dullea) with a fireplace poker, suspecting that he was the murderer (the film's 'red herring').